 This traditional approach had drawn stiff critique by the 1970s and 1980s.
 The emphasis on eliminating error seemed adequate for students who were already skilled writers, but instructors working with students who made a lot of errors in Standard Written English found themselves pouring an excessive amount of time into voluminous markings and comments that students were too overwhelmed to learn from.
-Improvement from one assignment to the next was minimal for all the effort put in.
+Improvement from one assignment to the next was minimal.

 Two important approaches have surfaced in the last few decades.
 One is process pedagogy, the other Writing Across the Curriculum (WAC) and the closely related movement Writing In the Disciplines (WID).

 Process pedagogy emphasizes that good writing is achieved not in a single pass but through a series of activities involving multiple writing sessions and student reflection.
 The process, as well as the product, is important.
 Students learn from feedback they receive on their work at different points in the writing process and learn to make improvements on their own.
 As UC Berkeley’s College of Letters & Science guidelines put it, the R&C courses at UC Berkeley “emphasize the recursive nature of writing.”
 Developing an idea, crafting a thesis, creating supporting arguments, writing a draft, review, revision, and proofreading — with trips back through these steps as needed — all receive instructional time, review, feedback, and practice in the composition course.